 You may also want to consider using the mobile app, which only requires a password when initially setting it up.
 The mobile app can be downloaded for free in the Apple App Store and the Google Play App Store.

 FPF is pleased to provide a platform to help local businesses reach their customers.
 Please go to the following links for more information on our Business Access Plans and how to set up your business account:

 Yes – please do!
 Each FPF account requires a unique email address.
 Please note:

 • With two accounts, you'll need to log out of one before logging into the other.

 • Be sure that you’re logged into the right account BEFORE posting; the email address on the account you’re logged into shows at the top right corner of the page.

 FPF often publishes postings the evening following submission.
 However, each FPF Issue is published on an as-needed basis.
 We work to balance two interests: quick publication, and not flooding inboxes.
 Date-specific postings are published before the event whenever possible.
-Please submit your postings at least 48 hours before you'd like members to receive them.
+Please submit your posting at least 48 hours before you'd like members to receive it.